 For Custom Apps

-- Log in to Shopify Admin: Log in to the Shopify admin of the store for which you want to create a custom app.
+- Log in to Shopify Admin: Log in to the Shopify admin of the store where you want to create a custom app.

-- Go to Apps Section: Navigate to Setting > Apps and sales channels > Develop apps.
+- Go to Apps Section: Navigate to Settings > Apps and sales channels > Develop apps.

 - Create a Custom App: